rhlsthrm/typescript-solidity-dev-starter-kit/README.md

 `npm run test`

+Note: As is, the tests fail on purpose.
+This is to show the Solidity stack traces that Buidler enables!

 ### Deploy to Ethereum

 Create/modify network config in `buidler.config.ts` and add API key and private key, then run: